dlk3/particle/powerMonitor/README.md

 --
 I have deployed to the Node-RED instance on my "webserver"

 I also tested deploying to Google's "Cloud Run" environment.
 This allows deploying a web service to the cloud in such a manner that you are only charged when the web service actually executes, i.e., when something calls the service.
 You are not charged when the service is just sitting, waiting.
-For this service, the changes should be almost nil, as it only gets called when the power is out at the facility being monitored.
+For this service, the charges should be almost nil, as it only gets called when the power is out at the facility being monitored.

 Cloud Run requires that you build a Docker container that contains your web service.
 That container is then deployed to the Cloud Run environment where it runs when called.
 Here's how I built that container:

 Deploy an empty Node-RED container locally, binding the Node-RED container's data directory to a local directory

-    $ mkdir -m 777 -p ~/src/powerMonitor/nodered.docker/data
+    $ mkdir -p ~/src/powerMonitor/nodered.docker/data
     $ docker run --rm -p 1880:1880 -v ~/src/powerMonitor/nodered.docker/data:/data --name node-red nodered/node-red:latest</pre>

-Import the flows.json from this project into that instance of Node-RED.
+Import the flows.json file from this project into that instance of Node-RED.

 Configure the "changes" node in the flow so that it can send email via the target SMTP server.